EnsembleData/ensembledata-python/README.md

 ### Requirements

-- The package currently supports Python 3.7 and above.
+- The package only supports Python 3.7 and above.

 ## Usage